jherforth/nativevillages/WITCH_MAGIC_SYSTEM.md

 - **Range**: 5 blocks (magic range)

 ### 2. Melee Punch Attack (Close Range)
-When the witch is very close to the target (0-1.5 blocks):
+When the witch is very close to the target (0-1 blocks):
 - Uses standard mobs_redo dogfight attack
 - Deals 7 damage per hit
-- No cooldown (standard melee timing)
+- Standard melee timing (less frequent than magic)
 - No special effects
 - Automatic when in close range

 ### 3. Magic Attack: Teleport (Medium Range)
-When the witch is at medium distance (1.5-5 blocks):
+When the witch is at medium distance (1-5 blocks):
 - Teleports target 10 blocks away in a random direction
 - **NO DAMAGE** - pure disruption/displacement
 - Random direction (360 degrees, keeps same Y-level)
-- Has a 4-second cooldown between magic attacks
+- Has a 2-second cooldown between magic attacks (more frequent than melee)
 - Creates purple particle effects using greeting-style particles
-- Plays magic.ogg sound when casting (30% volume)
+- Plays magic.ogg sound when casting (10% volume)
 - Forces target to reposition and re-engage

 ### 4. Particle Effects